Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: RN-AdS black hole

-As before, one considers a canonical ensemble at a temperature $T$ consisting of a series of black hole spacetimes with arbitrary horizon radius.
+Again one considers a canonical ensemble at a temperature $T$ consisting of a series of black hole spacetimes with arbitrary horizon radius.
 Spacetimes other than the three branches of the black holes are off-shell, i.e., they are not solutions of the Einstein equation.
-The off-shell Gibbs free energy function is \be G_0(r, T)=\frac{r}{2}\left(1+ r^2 +\frac{q^2}{r^2}\right)-\pi T r^2. \ee In Fig.\,5 we give the graphs of $G_0(r,T)$ with $q=1/10$ for different range of $T$.
+The off-shell Gibbs free energy function is \be G_0(r, T)=\frac{r}{2}\left(1+ r^2 +\frac{q^2}{r^2}\right)-\pi T r^2. \ee In Fig.\,7 we give the graphs of $G_0(r,T)$ vs $r$ with $q=1/10$ for different $T$.
 Here $T_m=0.27120$ and $T_M=0.34869$.
 For $T<T_m$, $G_0$ has one global minimum corresponding to the small black hole.
 An inflection point occurs at $T_m$.
 For $T$ in between $T_m$ and $T_M$ there are two local minima and a local maximum corresponding to the three black holes solutions mentioned before.
 When $T>T_M$, there is only one global minimum for the large black hole.
-Hawking-Page transition between the small and large black holes occurs at $T_{HP}= 0.28475$.
+The van de Waals type transition between the small and large black holes occurs at $T_c= 0.28475$.